Cassava Bread Recipe (Low-Carb)

 Cassava flour is a gluten-free, grain-free, nut-free flour often used in paleo bread recipes.

 It’s made from cassava roots, and it’s high in starch and carbs but a healthier option to wheat flour on a paleo diet.

-Cassava flour can also be used to make delicious cassava pancakes.
+Cassava flour can also be used to make delicious Cassava Pancakes or Cassava Tortillas.

 Is Cassava Flour Keto-Friendly?

 Cassava flour is in a grey area on a keto diet.
 Let me explain why.
 On its own, cassava flour is a high-starch flour with 26 grams of net carbs per 100 grams.

 It’s not too far from coconut flour (21 grams of net carbs per 100g).

 As a result, you can’t make an entire bread using only cassava flour without topping 10 grams of net carbs per slice.

 But, when used in small amounts and combined with other low-carb keto flours like almond flour, you can make cassava bread with only 5 grams of net carb per slice.